albertxos/xbr-api/api/namespace/network/xbr/mobility/navigation.rst

         For an API that exposes a richer set of information, see :xbr:interface:`INavigationMonitor`

+    .. xbr:procedure:: get_navigation_details(navigation_id=None)

+        Procedure to access navigation details of a navigation.

+        For a currently running navigation, this procedure always returns.
+For a navigation that already ended, access to historical data is service implementation defined.

+        :param navigation_id: The ID of the navigation for which to return navigation details.
+If ``None``, return details for current running navigation (if any).
+        :type navigation_id: str
+        :returns: Navigation details, mainly navigation status
+            (reason), estimated distance and estimated
+            time-to-arrival.
+        :rtype: dict
+        :raises: no_such_navigation

     .. xbr:event:: on_navigation_started(navigation_id, estimated_arrival, estimated_distance)

         Event fired when a new navigation destination has been entered